She Stoops to Conquer

-She Stoops to Conquer is a comedy by Oliver Goldsmith, first performed in London in 1773.
-The play is a favourite for study by English literature and theatre classes in the English-speaking world.
-It is one of the few plays from the 18th century to have retained its appeal and is still regularly performed.
-The play has been adapted into a film several times, including in 1914 and 1923.
+She Stoops to Conquer is a comedy play by Anglo-Irish writer Oliver Goldsmith.
+First performed in London in 1773, it is Goldsmith's best-known play and a cornerstone of both English literature and theatre classes in the English-speaking world.
+It is one of the few plays from the 18th century that has retained its popularity and is still regularly performed.
+Regarded as a classic of the period, the work has been adapted for films on numerous occasions, including in 1910, 1914, and 1923.
+The play is notable as the origin of the common phrase, "Ask me no questions and I'll tell you no lies."